lexlewthor/bloccwarz/README.md

   - army

 ### Game Actions Using BloccWarzCash Tokens
-- Tokens will be spent on game actions
+- Tokens will be spent on certain game actions, not all
-- Tokens will be offered as a wager during battles
+- Tokens will be offered as a wager during battles, held in escrow and distributed at end of battle
 - Tokens spent will be stored in the contract, with an ownerOnly function to withdraw
   - TBD, could leave tokens frozen in contract, or only allow withdraw above a minimum amount frozen
 - Players can call a single game action once each period, each with associated resource cost/reward (full list of actions and cost/rewards TBD)